 “Well, you’re one up on me.”

-“Not to labor the point,” Chilton went on, a cold eye on Dexter, “but the purchase was achieved at some expense and difficulty…my man being an hour in search of a pet store willing to accommodate me privately…and the available prospects on such a morning, of course, somewhat restricted…”
+“Not to labor the point…” Chilton rested a cold eye on Dexter.
+“But the purchase was achieved at some expense and difficulty.
+My man being an hour in search of a pet store willing to accommodate me privately.
+And the available prospects on such a morning, of course, somewhat restricted…”

 “Is the puppy a he or she?”
 Mabel asked.